grame-cncm/faustide/README.md

 - a bug in the Safari/Webkit implementation (see https://bugs.webkit.org/show_bug.cgi?id=220038) makes the AudioWorklet mode fails or behaves incorrectly.
 You'll have to use the old ScriptProcessor mode for now
 - the **ExpressVPN** browser extension runs a background loop when "Not Connected" which causes any instantiated FaustUI element to fail after a few seconds.
 Disabling the extension will solve this problem (not tested on Safari)
 - some users report random problems when exporting the code, like missing labels when exporting on osx/coreaudio-qt.
 Clearing the browser's cache and cookies can fix the issue
-- in polyphonic mode, changing the effect does not correctly trigger the DSP recompilation.
-You'll have to change the DSP process itself (like possibly using a `declare dummy "foo"` line and changing its content) to trigger full DSP recompilation.
-We are working on a better solution.